 How Can One Apply for a PMRY Loan?

 You can apply for this scheme by following the steps given below.

-Additionally, when submitting the form at a bank or DIC you must submit a report containing the project idea.
+Additionally, when submitting the form at a bank or DIC, you must submit a project idea report.
 This project profile should include details about raw materials, fixed assets, employee wages, expenditure, production cost, profitability and so on.
 After your application is scrutinised, you will be called for an interview.
-You can get up to Rs.1 crore as a salaried individual and Rs.3.5 crore if you are self-employed at low loan against property interest rate.
+You can get up to Rs.
+5 crore if you have a good credit score at low loan against property interest rate.

-The objective of the PMRY scheme is to provide employment opportunities via subsidised financing to the educated unemployed youth and women of the country by the setting up of lakhs of micro enterprises.
+The objective of the PMRY scheme is to provide employment opportunities via subsidised financing to the educated unemployed youth and women of the country by setting up a large number of micro-enterprises.

-The scheme gives preference to economically weaker sections of the society and women.
+The scheme gives preference to economically weaker sections of society and women.
 There is 22.5% reservation for SC/ ST applicants and 27% reservation for Other Backward Classes (OBC) candidates.